Bypass navigation bar

 Blog Posts About Criminal Justice

-The state-certified Basic Peace Officer training programs offered at Cedar Valley and Eastfield colleges are licensed through the Texas Commission of Law Enforcement Officer Standards and Education (TCLEOSE).
+The state-certified Basic Peace Officer training programs offered at Cedar Valley and Eastfield colleges are licensed through the Texas Commission on Law Enforcement (TCOLE).

-Our Criminal Justice faculty members not only have relevant academic degrees but also real-world experience in the field, so they can relate to the challenges you’ll face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Criminal Justice faculty members and academy administrators have field experience as well as relevant academic degrees, so they can relate to the challenges you’ll face at work.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.

-Most of our Criminal Justice awards are designed for direct entry into the workforce.
-The Associate in Arts degree with a field of study in Criminal Justice is designed for transfer to a four-year institution of higher education.
+Most Criminal Justice awards are designed for direct entry into the workforce.
+However, the Associate in Arts degree with a field of study in Criminal Justice is designed for transfer to a four-year institution of higher education.